CharGolden-Games/VSChar-Universe-Engine/README.md

 ### Mod Details

-- Name `VS Char | Friday Night Funkin': Funkin' With Char!`
+- Name: `VS Char | Friday Night Funkin': Funkin' With Char!`

+- Description: `After x years in development hopefully it will be worth the wait`

 - Version: v`Unreleased`